-Celebrations and Birthday Parties (COVID dependant):
+Celebrations and Birthday Parties:

-We encourage sharing special celebrations such as birthdays with classmates at the Academy.
+We encourage acknowledging special celebrations, such as birthdays, with classmates at the Academy.
 Parents should discuss the possible upcoming event with their child's teacher in advance.
+A small, special individually wrapped treat, such as a cupcake, can be sent into school.
+The class teacher will send these home with the students, and notify parents in advance.

 For a party outside of the Academy that will not include all classmates, invitations should be distributed discreetly outside of class time out of respect for those not invited.
 The classroom teacher should never be expected to distribute personal and private invitations.
 Celebrations should not impact student learning.